vEnhance/1802/src/ipep.typ

 = A zoomed out pep talk of Part Golf

-This whole section is a pep talk.
+This whole chapter is a pep talk.
 We'll get to recipes and details in subsequent sections.

 == [TEXT] The big table of integrals